mreyelidz/OTP-Bot/README.md

 6.make Company Name.txt ,Name.txt ,and  Digits.txt in the Extra folder\
 7.replace bot token in bot.py\
 8.replace twilio info in bot.py(acc sid,auth,phone number and ngrok url)\
-7.run voice_response.py (you can edit the script)\
+9.run voice_response.py (you can edit the script) 10.Replace guild id with ur server if in the bot.py 11.Give enough permission to the bot
-9.run bot.py\
+12.run bot.py\
-10.go into discord and use /call
+13.go into discord and use /call

 ![](https://i.imgur.com/5FoweFz.jpg)